electron/rfcs/text/0004-api-history-schema.md

 numbers for the changes.
 This is more efficient than including the version numbers in the Markdown docs themselves.
 It also removes the need to manually update the docs when a backport is made.
+  > "...There’s one somewhat significant change we’d like to call out about the proposal, which came up during discussion when we were reviewing proposals.
+  [...] [we] decided that the approach with the least drawbacks would be to only use PR URLs (the root PRs to main) instead of hardcoded version strings as in the proposal.
+This can serve as a single source of truth which can then be used to derive exact version numbers, and no further documentation changes on main are necessary if the change is backported to other branches."
+  — @dsanders11 via Slack
 - Using [Zod](https://zod.dev/) validation logic may be simpler.
 It's also easy to understand for a developer even if they've never worked with it before: